Which European Airlines Allow Dogs in the Cabin in 2023?

 Pets Allowed in the Cabin?
 Yes

 There are a number of TUI fly airlines that operate throughout Europe.
-While owned by the TUI Airlines group, that also owns TUI Airways in the UK, pets are generally allowed to fly in the cabin on these flights, except for on long-haul flights and flights to and from Cabo Verde.
+While owned by the TUI Airlines group, that also owns TUI Airways in the UK, pet dogs and cats are generally allowed to fly in the cabin on these flights, except for on long-haul flights.

 For further details, see here.